 I decided to train as a therapist, as a second career choice to better understand my current work with people who have hoarding behaviours and those who feel chronically disorganised.

 I hope to raise awareness of how mental health is often misunderstood and guide you to gain valuable insight to create your own mental wellness.
+I support people with neurodiversity and help to improve executive functions.

 I am aware that coming to therapy is a brave step.
 Having been in my own personal development for over 30 years it was one of the most profound decisions I have made which I wholeheartedly advocate.